1900 - General Marchandise & Groceries

 Fenstermacher All rights reserved

-was placed on his grave and recently a Texas Rangers headstone.
-His great grandson
+headstone was placed on his grave and recently a Texas Rangers headstone.

-cotton.
+to raise cotton.
 Zoritta Jackson who owns the little grocery store

 Hiram joined Lt.
 Sul Ross' group of Texas Rangers in Waco.